bahrus/trans-render/README.md

 After setting the string value of a node, setting properties, attaching event handlers, as well as attributes comes next in things we do over and over again.

 For this functionality, we use tuples to represent these settings.
 P stands for Properties, E for events, A for attributes, and T for transform or template.
 There are four nested, and subsequently larger processors that can do one or more of these 4 things.
 It is a good idea to use the "weakest" processor for what you need, thereby reducing the footprint of your web component.

+In the case of E for events, use Transform on right hand side.

+## Dynamic transforms [TODO]